CartoDB/dataservices-api/doc/quickstart.md

 - Enterprise account users will receive a Mapzen API Key through CartoDB
 - All other account plans can go to the [Mapzen Developers page](https://mapzen.com/developers/sign_in) to retrieve an API key.
 This is a free integration that allows you to access the Mapzen services by connecting your GitHub account

+**Tip** You can also use [Mapzen basemaps](https://mapzen.com/documentation/vector-tiles/) by integrating with their API.
+This is useful is you want to include a vector tile service basemap with your CartoDB map.
+To include their external basemaps, define the URL and Mapzen attributions in the [HTTP data layer of your MapConfig](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#http-layer-options) file.
+Currently, Mapzen vector tile basemaps are only supported via the API, and are not available through the CartoDB Editor.